Cyber Essentials Scheme Patching Requirements

 Is the Anti-virus software regularly updated?

-Most antivirus software update themselves every few minutes with the latest knowledge base and signatures.
+Most antivirus software updates themselves every few minutes with the latest knowledge base and signatures.
 Is that the case with yours?
-If not, double check.
+If not, double-check.

-Does the antivirus software scans automatically and regularly?
+Does the antivirus software scan automatically and regularly?

 User access controls